Which institution holds the most shares in Banco Santander S.A. (SAN)

 The top institutional shareholder in the company is Fisher Asset Management, LLC with over 106.23 million shares valued at $323.99 million.
 The investor’s holdings represent 0.61% of the SAN Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Macquarie Group Limited with 21.11 million shares valued at $64.39 million to account for 0.12% of the shares outstanding.
 The other top investors are Lazard Asset Management LLC which holds 17.66 million shares representing 0.10% and valued at over $53.87 million, while Mondrian Investment Partners Ltd holds 0.09% of the shares totaling 15.79 million with a market value of $48.16 million.

 Banco Santander S.A.
-(NYSE: SAN) is 13.77% higher on its value in year-to-date trading and has touched a low of $1.68 and a high of $3.70 in the current 52-week trading range.
+(NYSE: SAN) is 10.49% higher on its value in year-to-date trading and has touched a low of $1.68 and a high of $3.70 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The SAN stock was last observed hovering at around $3.52 in the last trading session, with the day’s loss setting it -0.05% off its average median price target of $3.95 for the next 12 months.
-It is also 32.75% off the consensus price target high of $5.16 offered by 24 analysts, but current levels are -14.52% lower than the price target low of $3.03 for the same period.
+The SAN stock was last observed hovering at around $3.36 in the last trading session, with the day’s gains setting it 0.01% off its average median price target of $3.95 for the next 12 months.
+It is also 34.69% off the consensus price target high of $5.16 offered by 24 analysts, but current levels are -11.22% lower than the price target low of $3.03 for the same period.

 Banco Santander S.A.
 (SAN) Analyst Forecasts